top of page

 Greg Del Duca, Coach

-Greg received both his Bachelors and Masters degrees in speech and language pathology (SLP) from the University of Pittsburgh (Pitt).
+Greg (he/him) received both his Bachelors and Masters degrees in speech and language pathology (SLP) from the University of Pittsburgh (Pitt).
 Greg very recently learned about his own neurodiversity and adverse childhood experiences and began a new chapter, actually more of a section, of his personal growth and development.
 Greg is both honored and grateful to have the opportunity to serve and support people, colleagues, families, communities, and a self...pointed in the direction of harm reduction, inclusion, and a focus on the impacts of so-called “supportive” inputs on vulnerable populations rather than the stated intentions of those with greater power and influence.
 Person-centered.
 Not expert-centered.
 Empowered and empowering.
 Coach Greg also fosters cats, sings, writes, runs, reads/performs picture books, and once had a music-infused podcast, in a galaxy far far away, that was removed for copyright infringement.

 Connor Griffin, Coach